Particle.news

 Download on the App Store

-Hong Kong Court Sentences Jimmy Lai to 20 Years Under National Security Law
+Hong Kong Court Hands Jimmy Lai 20-Year Sentence Under National Security Law

 Overview

-• Eight co-defendants, including six former Apple Daily executives, an activist and a paralegal, received prison terms ranging from about six years and three months to 10 years.
+• Six former Apple Daily executives and two activists received prison terms ranging from six years and three months to 10 years, with some reductions for guilty pleas and cooperation as prosecution witnesses.